saku-kaarakainen/iceye-home-work/README.md

 if you have make tools installed, you can run with `make` - command.
 If not, try to run this: `docker build -t larvis . && docker run larvis:latest`.

-## Used tools

-- [Air](https://github.com/cosmtrek/air) - to improve development speed.
-  It is used to reload files, and only configured locally.
-Therefore it's not inside the docker, but there are configuration files `.zshrc`and `air.toml` in the repo.

 ## Project structure

 The app is trying to follow this code structure: